 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be a fulfilling career.
+While HVAC often has you on your feet, it can also be very rewarding.
 As a technician you'll be expected to occasionally:

 - Work in uncomfortable settings, including tight or dusty spaces.